 Kyle Anderson: He fits into the exception and is in the final year of his contract (he’ll be a restricted free agent this summer).
 He’s still just 24 years old, so the San Antonio Spurs may not be ready to move on from him.
 Then again, if they don’t want to open their wallet to pay him next summer, perhaps they would consider moving him now.
 He hasn’t done much with the Spurs, but his playing time has been pretty limited.
 Perhaps a change of scenery would be good for him.
 Also, with Kawhi Leonard playing as many minutes as possible, Rudy Gay signing over the summer (he’ll likely split time between the three and four) and Davis Bertans showing some promise, Anderson is more expendable than ever.

 Wesley Johnson: Johnson is a solid reserve who has done a good job filling his role with the Los Angeles Clippers over the last two years.
 He would give the Celtics another perimeter defender.
 His salary would fit into the exception.

 It remains to be seen what the Celtics will do – if they do anything at all.
 It was devastating watching Hayward go down and, regardless of what’s next from a roster standpoint, that’s an enormous loss that drastically changes their season outlook.

 Let’s hope Hayward can return soon and, like George, come back even stronger than before.

-Alex Kennedy column, Celtics, Free Agency, Boston Celtics, Evergreen, Top, Anthony Morrow, Corey Brewer, Courtney Lee, Derrick Williams, Dorell Wright, Gerald Green, Jared Dudley, Kyle Anderson, Matt Barnes, Metta World Peace, Mike Dunleavy, Mike Miller, PJ Hairston, Wesley Johnson, Boston Celtics
+Alex Kennedy column, Celtics, Free Agency, Boston Celtics, Top, Anthony Morrow, Corey Brewer, Courtney Lee, Derrick Williams, Dorell Wright, Gerald Green, Jared Dudley, Kyle Anderson, Matt Barnes, Metta World Peace, Mike Dunleavy, Mike Miller, PJ Hairston, Wesley Johnson, Boston Celtics